 - Tillamook Creamery - Sample some local Oregon produce at the creamery, you can also go on a self-guided tour to see behind the scenes.

 - Cape Falcon - Cape Falcon is one of Oregon's most scenic coastal locations, a must-see along this route.

 - Hug Point State Park - Hug Point is a great place to visit if you want to go for a walk on the beach.
 There is easy access to the beach and some fascinating geography to marvel at.

 Best time to go on a road trip from Portland to Cannon Beach

 You can go on a road trip from Portland to Cannon Beach at any time of year.
 Summer is the most popular season, but that doesn't mean it's the only time you can visit.

 Cannon Beach is much more laid back during the shoulder seasons and winter.
 If you like attractions a little bit quieter, then it may be the perfect time to go.
 If you decide to visit during the winter, you might be able to get a better deal on a hotel.

 The weather in winter is wilder, typically being quite wet and overcast.
 However, this can bring some magical conditions with fog and crashing waves, creating quite an unforgettable atmosphere.

 Winter is particularly special because it brings migrating gray whales to Oregon's coast.
-December through to January is a great time to see migrating whales, as they are heading south to find warmer water.
+December through January is a great time to see migrating whales, as they are heading south to find warmer water.